nhatduy227/Tello_waypoint/README.md

 ## Drone Swarm
-This [thread](https://tellopilots.com/threads/tello-drone-swarm.288/) suggesting using additional usb wifi adapter for drone swarming.
-Someone in the thread suggests using 5 wifi usb adapters to do swarm on 5 tello drones.
+This [thread](https://tellopilots.com/threads/tello-drone-swarm.288/) suggests using additional usb wifi adapter for drone swarming.
+Someone in the thread commented he/she to use 5 wifi usb adapters to do swarm on 5 tello drones.